Viewing Form(s) Under a Template

 If the form has been submitted to the approving authorities with the Approval Type associated with the template as ‘All must approve’ (say the form has 3 approving authorities) but nobody or only one/two out of three have approved, then also the form status is displayed as ‘Pending’.

-As you can see in the screenshot above, only one of the users in the approval list [highlighted in the screenshot above with red rectangle] have approved the form (all the users must approve the form to change the status of the form from ‘Pending’ to ‘Approve’) hence the status remains ‘Pending’.
+As you can see in the screenshot above, only one of the users in the approval list [highlighted in the screenshot above with red rectangle] has approved the form (all the users must approve the form to change the status of the form from ‘Pending’ to ‘Approve’) hence the status remains ‘Pending’.